Landrylab/Evans-Yamamoto_et_al_2023/README.md

       Script to plot heatmap from the complementation scores.

 * Output<br>
 Files generated from the scripts.
+Plots were used to prepare Figure 2C and Figure 2D of the paper.

 ### 05_DHFR-PCA_assay
 Scripts and output related to the DHFR-PCA screening.